leangjia/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 ----------

 Operation
-   Which boolean operation will be used.
+   Which Boolean operation will be used.

    Difference
       The target mesh is subtracted from the modified mesh (everything *outside* of the target mesh is kept).